Overview

 Lower Geyser Basin visit

 Explore the Fountain Paint Pot area to see all four hydrothermal features.
-Students observe bubbling mud pots, colorful hot springs, and steaming vents while learning how heat, acidity, and microbes shape the landscape.
+You will view bubbling mud pots, colorful hot springs, and steaming vents while learning how heat, acidity, and microbes shape the landscape.

 Midway Geyser Basin visit (time permitting)